muldjord/occurity/README.md

 Occurity is a fully-featured patient visual acuity test software designed for use on the RaspBerry Pi hardware platform.
 It enables you to built an affordable visual acuity test system using a few pieces of hardware and basically any remote control.
 If you do not have the option to buy the infrared receiver, it can also be used with a keyboard.

 ## License
-Occurity is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Occurity is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Occurity is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## What you need